Foxhound013/GDSP-Tutorials/README.md

 - Bokeh is another option, documentation can be found here: https://bokeh.pydata.org/en/latest/index.html
 - Holoviews looks like it may be a good option for larger datasets: http://holoviews.org/index.html
 - Note: You may not want to get **too** overly excited about the interactive plots from plotly and bokeh.
 My understanding is that they tend to struggle when you get too much data (which is pretty easy to do in the geosciences...).
 Plotly does seem to be trying to remedy this with WebGL instead of relying on D3.js (a JavaScript framework for visualization that plotly was built on top of).
 I'm unsure whether or not Bokeh is following a similar development path but I would imagine that it probably is.
 I'm unsure of how all of these handle bigger datasets but Holoviews seems like it may be more capable in the realm of bigger datasets.

+- If you're curious about the landscape of Python Visualization, check that out here: https://www.anaconda.com/wp-content/uploads/2018/12/PythonVisLandscape.jpg

 ### Tutorial 5 - A Deep Dive on Pandas and Introduction to Scipy.
 TO BE COMPLETED